DaniCarias/Ground-Truth-Carla-Sim/README.md

 # Get Point Cloud ground truth of a map in Carla Sim

 3D mapping in Carla Sim using RGB and Depth cameras to obtain the ground truth in a point cloud format.
-The point cloud is downsampled using voxelgrid filter with PCL library.
+The point cloud is downsampled using a voxelgrid filter with PCL library.

 ## Quick Start